openvswitch/ovs/IntegrationGuide.rst

 the backup servers to be active.
 Both ovn-controller and ovn-northd needs the ip-address at which the active server is listening.
-With pacemaker changing the node at which the active server is run, it is not efficient to instruct all the ovn-controllers and the ovn-northd to listen to the latest active server's ip- address
+With pacemaker changing the node at which the active server is run, it is not efficient to instruct all the ovn-controllers and the ovn-northd to listen to the latest active server's ip-address.

 This problem can be solved by using a native ocf resource agent `ocf:heartbeat:IPaddr2`.
 The IPAddr2 resource agent is just a resource with an